Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

     - The following Power BI Features were incorporated:
         1. DAX
         2. Quick Measures
-        3. Page Navigation
-        4. Filters
+        3. Filters
-        5. Tooltips
+        4. Tooltips
 <br />

 ### Data Cleaning, Transformation and Loading using the Power Query Editor:
-1. I added the column __"Company"__ in each of the 10 tables to reflect the names of each company in their individual data table.
+- Added the column __"Company"__ in each of the 10 tables to reflect the names of each company in their individual data table.
-2. I Cceated a new table __"Company Lookup"__ with only one column: __"Company"__ to be able to relate with all the other tables with the "Company" key.
+- Created a new table __"Company Lookup"__ with only one column: __"Company"__ to be able to relate with all the other tables with the "Company" key.
-3. I created a new table __"10 Companies"__ housing all the data in each and every of the dataset table columns.
+- Created a new table __"10 Companies"__ housing all the data in each and every of the dataset table columns.
-4. I created a table __"Date Year"__ to house the __"Date"__ seperately.
+- Created a table __"Date Year"__ to house the __"Date"__ seperately.
-5. I added a new column __"Quarter"__ in the __"10 Companies"__ table to handle stock transactions by the 4 quaters of the year.
+- Added a new column __"Quarter"__ in the __"10 Companies"__ table to handle stock transactions by the 4 quaters of the year.
-6. I transformed every other column type to its appropriate column type.
+- Transformed every other column type to its appropriate column type.
-7. After data cleaning and tranformation was performed all the tables.
+- After data cleaning and tranformation were performed on all the tables.
 The tables appeared to be clean.
-The quality of each column is 100% with no error or nulls.
+The quality of each column became 100% with no error or nulls.
 Below is a preview of some of the tables which are __Amazon__, __Facebook__, __Microsoft__, __Tesla__, and __10 Companies__ tables:

 Amazon Table                                               | Facebook Table